Arabic Beginners Summer Intensive (Year 1) Short Courses

 It runs two evenings a week for ten weeks.
 The content of three terms is covered in one so only those committed to spending more hours outside of class should enrol.
 Three crucial speaking skills which are pronunciation of sounds, gender agreement and conjugation in context will be developed during the course and students are able to gain deep understanding of Arabic speaking countries and its rich culture.

 By the end of the course students will have covered the syllabus normally covered in Term 1, Term 2, and Term 3 of Arabic Beginners (Year 1).
 If you would like to continue your studies you can join Arabic Lower Intermediate (Year 2) from October.

 Delivered by native speakers, our short course is taught over ten weekly evening sessions in the heart of London.

-Challenging but rewarding, the Arabic Beginners Summer Intensive (Year 1) course is perfectly suited to those working full time or anyone looking to improve their skills and knowledge.
+Challenging but rewarding, this Arabic Beginners Summer Intensive (Year 1) course is perfectly suited to those working full-time or anyone looking to improve their skills and knowledge.

 |Start Date||Start Time||Duration||Cost||Course Code||Apply|

 |Monday 30 April 2018||18:00 - 21:00||20 classes over 1 term (Mondays & Thursdays)||£510.00||CS1876||Apply Now|